StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/3 Api Routes/afternoon/exercise.md

 1. **Initialize the Next.js Project:**
    - Open the terminal application on your computer.
-   - Run the following command to create a new Next.js project.
+   - Run the following command to create a new Next.js project:
      ```sh
      npx create-next-app@latest my-nextjs-app --typescript
      cd my-nextjs-app
      ```
-   - This command sets up a new Next.js application in a folder and changes the current directory to that folder.
+   - This command sets up a new Next.js application in a folder named `my-nextjs-app` and changes the current directory to that folder.

 > **Explanation:**
-> - **Utility Functions:** Utility functions are helper functions that perform a specific task and can be reused across different parts of your application.
-In this case, the utility function `fetchWeather` handles the API request to get weather data.
 > - Initializing the project sets up the basic structure and dependencies needed for your Next.js application.

 2. **Organize the File Structure:**